 Actually there is plenty of much better quality evidence concerning levels anti-semitism on the Left.
 However, all this evidence flatly contradicts the claim that there's more anti-semitism in Labour or on the Left than there is elsewhere.
 For example:

-· Jewish Policy Research - a Jewish think-tank - conducted an extensive survey looking at anti-semitism, including on the left.
+· Jewish Policy Research - a Jewish think-tank - conducted an extensive survey looking into anti-semitism, including on the left (2017).
 They concluded, and I quote, 'antisemitism is no more prevalent on the left than in the general population'.
 That's a Jewish think-tank's conclusion.

 · The Chakrabarti inquiry looked into the accusations of significant antisemitism in Labour and found no significant problem.